Nerdware-LLC/fixit-api/SECURITY.md

 ### Reporting a Vulnerability:

-We deeply appreciate any effort to discover and disclose security vulnerabilities responsibly.
-Instead of opening a GitHub issue for security vulnerabilities, please email [trevor@nerdware.cloud](mailto:trevor@nerdware.cloud) with the bug report.
+Any effort to discover and disclose security vulnerabilities in a responsible manner is deeply appreciated.
+Instead of opening a GitHub Issue for security vulnerabilities, please email [trevor@nerdware.cloud](mailto:trevor@nerdware.cloud) with the bug report.

-In order for us to best respond to your report, please include any of the following:
+_**Help me help you -**_ please include any of the following:

 - Steps to reproduce or proof-of-concept
 - Any relevant tools, including versions used